Jade0904/zavolab/3D_structure/deletion_mutants/.ipynb_checkpoints/README-checkpoint.md

 ## Visualization

-The visualization of these plots are in "plots.ipynb".
-Some interesting conclusion might be:
+The visualizations are in "plots.ipynb".
+Some interesting conclusions might be:

 (1) Swarmplots for the correlation coefficients between CSP and RMSD, within different groups, as stating above.
 They showed no obvious discrepancy between groups, however it can be observed that generally if deletion mutation happens in the middle of the sequence (del50, del51, del52), the correlation coefficients are the lowest (near or below 0) among all.
 It can be explained that, if deletion happens in the middle, the CSP values are not as accurate as other structures, since these mutants may be more unstable, thus CSP values have lower consistency with RMSD values.
 It is true though the correlations are all positive.